 INTERNALIZED RACISM lies within individuals.
 These are our private beliefs and biases about race and racism, influenced by our culture.
-Internalized and racism, influenced by our culture.
 Internalized racism can take many different forms including racial prejudice toward other people of a different race; internalized oppression, the negative beliefs about oneself by people of color; or internalized privilege, beliefs about superiority or entitlement by white people.
 An example is a belief that you or others are more or less intelligent, or beautiful, because of your race.